Skip to main content

 DESCRIPTION

-• Pyogenic granulomas (PG), also called lobular capillary hemangiomas, are benign vascular proliferations that can appear on the skin and mucus membranes.
-Most common sites are head an...
+• Pyogenic granulomas (PG)are benign vascular proliferations that appear most commonly on the skin and mucus membranes.
+Most common sites are head and neck, the lips and oral cavity, t...

 DIAGNOSIS